Home » Blog » Developing Music Literacy » Music Literacy Activities » Music Project – How to Make an Ocean Drum

 How to Play Your Ocean Drum

-Use both hands to hold the instrument level as you would hold your lunch tray.
-Give students time to practice playing the following types of sounds.
+Hold the instrument level with both hands, just as you would hold a lunch tray.
+Allow your students some time to practice creating the following types of sounds using the techniques described below.

 • Gentle Flowing Waves.
 Tilt the instrument slightly from left to right, forward and backward in a circular motion so the fill rolls or slides around inside the drum.